asgaralipq/springboot-react-mysql-crud/README.md

 # springboot-react-mysql-crud

-The Application with perform the CRUD operations using Springboot, React and MySQL/MariaDB
+The Application will perform the CRUD operations using Springboot, React and MySQL/MariaDB

 Pre-requisites:
   1. Maven